mit-plv/fiat-crypto/src/Experiments/NewPipeline/README.md

   reified versions of operations, as well as the tactics that reify and apply things from the cache.

-- Toplevel1.v: Ring Goal (which SHOULD NOT depend on compilers) + pipeline + a couple of examples pipeline + most of the stuff that uses compilers + arithmetic.
+- PushButtonSynthesis.v: Reifies the various operations from Arithmetic.v, definies the compositions of the BoundsPipeline with these operations, proves that their interpretations satisfies the specs from COperationSpecifications.v, assembles the reified post-bounds operations into synthesis targets.
 This is the file that CLI.v depends on.

 - Toplevel2.v: Some not-quite-finished-but-kind-of-slow pipeline stuff
   + all the stuff that uses compilers + arithmetic, together with more